RaneemAizouk/CABU-EICO/README.md

 The *primary outcomes* were the change in Watch antibiotic provision from informal and formal medicine providers and change in patient management, assessed via patient exit interviews and simulated client visits.
 Code available here: https://github.com/ingelbeen/cabu_intervention

-The *secondary outcomes* (which we uniquely did power for) were the changes in AMR acquisition dynamics and hygiene practices, which were assessed using a pre-/post-intervention household survey collecting data on Water access, Sanitation and Hygiene (WASH) exposures, and repeated microbiological (stool) sampling among household members (collected 3-months before, at intervention start, 3 months post, and 9 months post-intervention start.
+The *secondary outcomes* (which we uniquely did power for) were the changes in AMR acquisition dynamics, and hygiene practices, which were assessed using a pre-/post-intervention household survey collecting repeated microbiological (stool) samples among household members (collected 3-months before, at intervention start, 3 months post, and 9 months post-intervention start and data on Water access, Sanitation and Hygiene (WASH) exposures.
 These data were collected and evaluated in the Burkina Faso site using a continious-time markov modelling framework.
 Code available in this repository.

 # Timeline
 CABU-EICO study: 1 May 2022 to 30 April 2025.